 Since establishment of Department of Early Learning and its Managed Education and Registry Information Tool (MERIT), we work to provide the highest quality practical training.
 Our signature correspondence courses are based on the newest research in the area of Early Childhood Education.
 They are a valuable resource for the childcare professionals in the Seattle area and throughout the world.

 - About the President and Founder

 Born in Poland, Tatiana Sikora/Strachan earned her first Masters Degree in Earth Science.
-In 1985 she came to the United States where she discovered her love for teaching young children and committed herself to a career working with children and training the professionals who serve them.
-1995 marked the incorporation of The Council for Children and Families (CFCF), a non-profit organization dedicated to developing successful childcare professionals.
-In 2001 she completed her second Graduate program with a Masters in Early Childhood Education, from The City College in NYC.
+In 1985 she came to the United States where she discovered her love for teaching young children and she committed herself to a career working with children and training the professionals who serve them.
+Year 1995 marked the incorporation of The Council for Children and Families (CCF), a non-profit organization dedicated to developing successful childcare professionals.
+In 2001 Tatiana completed her second Graduate program with a Masters in Early Childhood Education, from The City College in NYC.

 Tatiana is registered as an advanced trainer with Washington State Department of Children, Youth and Families.
 She developed curriculum for more than 21 classes that she was able to deliver to more than 700 early childhood teachers in person and in a correspondence form.

 Tatiana’s passion is puppetry and storytelling.
 She teaches puppetry and storytelling locally and internationally.
 She is developing a puppet Christian ministry.

 Tatiana’s latest inovation is a groundbreaking, Day Care Dog Program which introduces therapy dogs into early childhood classroom to combine environmental awareness with emotional and social development of urban children.
 Well disiplined dogs will visit participating classrooms to help children to develop attitude of appreciation and respect for domesticated animals.